copperspice/doxypressapp/README.md

 * User selection for full parsing of C and C++ with clang in lieu of the legacy lex parser
 * Clang parser allows complicated modern C++ to be parsed accurately, especially as C++ is updated
-* Added a new parser for makefiles
+* Added a new parser for makefiles*

 Classes and Containers

 * DoxyPress links with the CopperSpice libraries
-* Removed all Qt 2 classes and containers
+* Removed all obsolete classes and containers
 * Refactored to use value based containers instead of pointer based containers
 * For improved memory management variadic templates and shared pointers are used
 * Source code reformatted for improved readability